History of the Houston Astros: Major League Baseball comes to Texas

 From 1888 until 1961, Houston's professional baseball club was the minor league Houston Buffaloes, but city residents chafed at the idea of Houston as just a minor league city.
-One of those men was George Kirksey, a public relations man who became well known in the city in the amid 1940s for his work in public relations.
-With the help of businessman Bill Kirkland, they helped call a meeting between anyone interested in bring baseball to Houston.
-This meeting was held on January 4, 1957 at the First City National Bank and would soon lead to the formation of the Houston Sports Association.
-At the helm of president would be Craig F. Cullinan Jr., who provided the initial finance.
+One of those men was George Kirksey, a public relations man who became well-known in the city in the mid-1940s for his work in public relations.
+With the help of businessman Bill Kirkland, they called a meeting between anyone interested in bringing baseball to Houston.
+This meeting was held on January 4, 1957, at the First City National Bank and would soon lead to the formation of the Houston Sports Association.
+At the helm as president would be Craig F. Cullinan Jr., who provided the initial finance.
 There had been attempts to lure a team to the city, such as a 1952 bid to buy the St. Louis Cardinals for $4.25 million.
 Attempts to buy the Philadelphia Athletics in 1954 and Cleveland Indians in 1958 also fell short.
 The HSA made formal applications to both the National and American League in June 1958, but neither league was particularly serious about expansion, regardless of the prospect of the city building efforts for a stadium.
 It was here that Kirskey and Cullinan aligned with R. E. "Bob" Smith (with his own deep pockets) and Judge Roy Hofheinz to eschew trying to move an existing team or lobby further for expansion and instead go with a third option.
 On July 27, 1959, the HSA aligned with attorney William Shea on his proposal for a third major league, which would be known as the Continental League.
 Cullinan represented Houston to go along with the original announcement of teams in Denver, Minneapolis–St. Paul, New York City, and Toronto.
 Baseball legend Branch Rickey was appointed as league president.
 Wanting to protect potential new markets, both existing leagues chose to expand from eight teams to ten.
 However, plans eventually fell through for the Houston franchise after the Houston Buffaloes owner, Marty Marion, could not come to an agreement with the HSA to sell the team.
-However, the push to strike fear into the leagues paid off with one force: Congress, which looked at the antitrust exemption that MLB had for decades; while the bill went back to committee, the vocal discussion inspired the Continental League to fold on August 2, 1960 as Shea worked on a deal with MLB.
+However, the push to strike fear into the leagues paid off with one force: Congress, which looked at the antitrust exemption that MLB had for decades; while the bill went back to committee, the vocal discussion inspired the Continental League to fold on August 2, 1960, as Shea worked on a deal with Major League Baseball (MLB).